 CIO and Co-CEO

-As Chief Investment Officer of Broadmark Asset Management LLC, Christopher J. Guptill is responsible for the development of Broadmark’s investment programs and products, as well as the implementation of all portfolio management decisions.
-In his role of Co-Chief Executive Officer, Mr. Guptill shares in managing the firm’s business operations with Ricardo L. Cortez.
+Mr. Guptill, founder and Chief Investment Officer of Broadmark Asset Management LLC, is responsible for the development of Broadmark’s investment management strategies as well as the implementation of all portfolio management decisions.
+As Co-CEO, Mr. Guptill shares in the oversight of the firm’s business operations.

 Mr. Guptill began his career in the investment industry in 1979 as a registered representative with Paine, Webber, Jackson & Curtis.
 Over the next 15 years, he developed a methodology for identifying risk in the market, which led to the creation of a tactical investment process.